-South Plains College head rodeo coach Kerry Doster enters his fifth season at the helm of the Texan and Lady Texan rodeo program and has guided SPC to two of their best seasons in school history the last two years.
+South Plains College Head Rodeo Coach Kerry Doster enters his sixth season at the helm of the Texan and Lady Texan rodeo program.
+He has guided South Plains to some of their best seasons in school history.

-This past season, Doster oversaw the development of freshman Shay Spitz who went on to qualify for and compete in the barrel racing and breakaway roping events at the 2014 College National Finals Rodeo (CNFR) in Casper, Wyo.
+During 2013-14, Doster coached Shay Spitz who qualified and competed in the barrel racing and breakaway roping events at the 2014 College National Finals Rodeo (CNFR) in Casper, Wyo.
 Spitz went on to finish third overall in the all-around and fourth in the barrel racing.
 Doster’s Texan squad that year finished third in the team standings in the Southwest Region while Ty Willick and J.W.
 Ery both qualified for the CNFR in steer wrestling.
 The previous year Willick was the 2013 Southwest Region Champion in steer wrestling.

 Before coming to South Plains, Doster served as the head coach of the Sul Ross State University rodeo team from June 1996 until accepting his current role prior to the 2010-11 school year.

 Doster is ambitious and sees no reason the Texan and Lady Texan programs cannot elevate to new heights.